All over the world today, Fantasy Premier League managers will be frantically tweaking their squads ahead of Friday night's curtain raiser.

 Managers compete in global leagues, but also mini-leagues with friends and even fellow fans of their team.
-The top ranked Palace fan was Jamal Rice, a 33 year old from Barbados.
+The top ranked Palace fan last season was Jamal Rice, a 33 year old from Barbados.
 He finished 34th in the world, and was rarely out of the top 100 throughout the entire campaign.

-The game crept into all parts of his life.
+The game crept into all parts of Jamal's life.
 Speaking to Palace TV, Jamal said: "Sometimes I'll be at dinner with ladies, and the only thing I think about is football.
 I'll be looking right at them, and be thinking – who should I put as captain or are Palace going to win the next game?"

 Reflecting on an impressive FPL performance for a relative newbie to the game (it was his second season playing), he said: "It was a lot of hard work.
 You need to know all the players from all the clubs, basically.
 That's the easiest way to put it."
 A typical Gameweek for Jamal amounted to an extraordinary commitment to the game, stating: "My week starts on Sunday – watching all the full highlights of all the games.
 Then Monday to Thursday, I read the news about who's injured, who's not injured.
 On Friday, I read all of the press conferences from all of the managers.
 I will then check if my players are injured and if I need to make changes or not.
 I try to watch all the games, and talk to my work friends on Whatsapp about how a person is playing."